yellowmessenger/documentation/docs/platform_concepts/analyze/analyseintro.md

 sidebar_label: Analyze
 ---

-Analyze is an advanced AI Analyst designed to help brands monitor and enhance their chatbot performance over time through self-learning mechanisms.
+Analyze is an advanced AI Analyst that helps brands monitor and enhance chatbot performance over time through self-learning mechanisms.
+It improves your **contained resolution rate** by leveraging an in-house LLM model to evaluate each conversation, measure resolution quality and user sentiment, and create topic clusters.

+Business owners can then focus on the topics with the greatest opportunity to improve contained resolution.

+> **Contained resolution rate** refers to the share of conversations resolved by the AI bot without a handover to the human support agent.

 ### Use cases